Non Parametric Statistics of Dynamic Networks with distinguishable nodes: Discussion

 \section{Discussion}

-We propose a general framework to study dynamic random networks with a fixed number of distinguishable nodes.
+We propose a non parametric framework to study dynamic random networks with a fixed number of distinguishable nodes.
 Some classical statistical problems such as clustering and principal component analysis are addressed.
 All the statistics we define have been constructed using a natural distance between networks and its corresponding $L^1$--depth notion.
-From a theoretical point of view, we believe that the framework we present can be the building block to construct more sophisticated statistical parametric and non parametric models.
+All the results presented here can be easily adapted for another distance.
+From a theoretical point of view, we believe that the framework we present can be the building block to construct more sophisticated statistical parametric and non parametric techniques.

 One major issue when working with network data is the implementation of theoretical results for large scale networks.
 While many of the definitions we present involve maximizing over the entire space of networks, we find explicit simple algorithms for the optimization problems which allow to implement our methods for large scale networks and big datasets since the complexity is of order $n^2$ (linear in the number of possible links).